paudelanil/Critical-Path-Analysis/README.md

 # Critical-Path-Analysis

- Critical-Path-Analyis (CPA) is a project management tool that calculates the critical path and time required to complete the tasks of the project and visualizes it in graphs as data structure.
+ Critical-Path-Analyis (CPA) is a project management tool that calculates the critical path and time required to complete the tasks of the project and visualizes it in graphs as data structure.<br>It is developed as a part of college project for IV Semester of Computer Engineering undergraduate program.

 <b> Project Memebrs</b>
 + Anil Paudel(077BCT010)